 My heart wakes me up.
 It’s screaming through my chest, shaking the bed I’m laying on.
 I get up, tired and thirsty, shamelessly spitting shame on my sheets.
 I can barely walk.
 My legs are occupied by my heartbeats.
 It’s a storm.
 I don’t have the dignity to bring myself up but I manage to.
 I stumble to the bathroom, forcing myself to hydrate what’s left of me and for once I can’t look at the mirror.
 It’s been some time since I stopped recognizing the person in front of me but right now, in this moment, with my heart beating in my throat and my stomach jumbled up with my thoughts, I don’t want to see the person in front of me.
 I feel sick.
 I am sick.
 I don’t dare to look.

 I don’t know what happened.
-I don’t remember anything from the past 2 years but I do remember who I was, who I still am, who I’ve tried to kill.
+I don’t remember anything from the past 2 years but I remember who I was, who I still am, who I tried to kill.
 It was all in vain.
 I can’t kill her.
-I don’t want to anymore because I don’t remember anything since waking up except thinking that I’ve lost the sense of who I am.
+I don’t want to anymore because I don’t remember anything since waking up except thinking that I’ve lost myself.
 I’m in a dark room surrounded by my fear of being ever-so-slightly human.
 I don’t want to be here anymore.
 It scares me and I’m the only one who can get myself out but I feel safe when I’m confined.
 The sun outside can burn through my skin, through my soul, through my rusted heart – that isn’t ticking clockwise anymore – and possibly plant something good in me.

 I wonder why I’m here because I have no clue what brought me here.